aayushmnit/fastai_v3_experimentation/README.md

-# fastai_v3_experimentation
-My own experiments done over other data sets than what was used by fast.ai
+Repository which contains my own experiments done over other data sets than what was used by fast.ai v1.0 library.